zalyoung/gitlab-handbook/content/handbook/customer-success/csm/ebr.md

 The EPR is interactive, with discussions on the customer’s desired business outcomes, ROI metrics, progress against these metrics, and alignment on strategic next steps.
 The key element of an EPR is providing customer stakeholders the opportunity to speak on what matters to them and creating a success plan to achieve their business goals.

-## Alignment with External and Internal Stakeholders: The Importance of the Executive ROI Progress and Impact Review (EPR)
+## Alignment with Stakeholders: The Importance of the EPR

 The Executive ROI Progress and Impact Review (EPR) is an essential opportunity to align on strategic goals, assess progress, and plan for future success.
 It typically brings together both GitLab and customer leadership to ensure mutual understanding and continued collaboration.
 During regular meetings, introduce the EPR to key customer stakeholders, highlighting its value in driving business outcomes and fostering stronger partnerships.